ldanielswakman/harvest-website/_sections/careers.markdown

-    in\n* Maintaining existing business and relationships with your contacts\n* Representing **Harvest** at international industry trade shows and networking events\n* Supporting the team as a part of additional projects\n* Presenting our product's value to the clients and being able to provide them with technical feedback when requested\n\n
-    \ \n**Your profile**\n\n* Relevant experience within the mobile marketing industry (minimum one year)\n* Ability to work independently just as well as a part of a bigger team\n* Basic knowledge of sales procedures and CRMs\n* Superior communication and great presentation skills\n* A strong personal network would be a big plus\n* Fluent English, additional languages are a plus\n* Well-travelled, open-minded and outgoing personality\n* On top of current industry trends\n\n  \n**What we
+    in\n* Maintaining existing business and relationships with your contacts\n* Representing **Harvest** at international industry trade shows and networking events\n* Supporting the team as a part of additional projects\n* Presenting our product's value to the clients and being able to provide them with technical feedback when requested\n\n**Your profile**\n\n* Relevant experience within the mobile marketing industry (minimum one year)\n* Ability to work independently just as well as a part of a bigger team\n* Basic knowledge of sales procedures and CRMs\n* Superior communication and great presentation skills\n* A strong personal network would be a big plus\n* Fluent English, additional languages are a plus\n* Well-travelled, open-minded and outgoing personality\n* On top of current industry trends\n\n  \n**What we